rpav/buffer-buttons/README.md

 The variable `b` is the emacs button object.
 The body is the function is the body executed when the button is clicked.

-When a button is inserted via `insert-buffer-button`, the following text is generated in the buffer: `;;#button:slime-eval`.
+When a button is inserted via `buffer-button-insert`, the following text is generated in the buffer: `;;#button:slime-eval`.
 Overlay properties are then used to convert this into a functional and visually-appealing link.